Tips on how to organize a family move from one home to another. How to stay organized and keep the move as low-stress as possible.

 Growing up as the child of a Foreign Service officer, I know a little bit about moving.
 I started helping my mom pack and organize moves when I was 11 years old.
 I’ve also moved my own family several times.

-How to Organize a Family Move
+How to Stay Organized During a Family Move

 Get rid of as much as possible before you move.